Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 July 1, 2020 | 8% |

-Alberta’s Recovery Plan also introduced the Innovation Employment Grant (IEG), a program that helps create jobs for Albertans by supporting small and medium-sized businesses that invest in research and development (R&D).
+Alberta’s Recovery Plan introduced the Innovation Employment Grant (IEG), a program that helps create jobs for Albertans by supporting small and medium-sized businesses that invest in research and development (R&D).

 The IEG promotes economic growth by providing eligible businesses with a grant worth up to 20% of their qualifying R&D expenditures.
 The program launched on January 1, 2021.